-- Concerns as to the good character, skills, experience or previous history of a director, key manager, senior executive, consultant or shareholder. - Where the rationale for seeking admission to AIM is not clear. - Formal criticism of the applicant and/or any of its directors by other regulators, governments, courts, law enforcement or exchange bodies. - The applicant has been denied admission to trading on another platform or exchange.

-- Corporate structure and business models that give rise to concerns regarding appropriateness for a public market. - Where the applicant holds a derivative or economic interest in a material part of its assets or business operations via potentially risky contractual arrangements with the owner of the assets or operations, rather than by owning them itself or through a subsidiary.

-Extending to all applicants (or just to non-revenue generating companies) the current requirement that an investing company has to raise minimum funds by way of an equity fundraising on, or immediately before, admission.
+- Concerns as to the good character, skills, experience or previous history of a director, key manager, senior executive, consultant or shareholder. - Where the rationale for seeking admission to AIM is not clear. - Formal criticism of the applicant and/or any of its directors by other regulators, governments, courts, law enforcement or exchange bodies. - The applicant has been denied admission to trading on another platform or exchange. - Corporate structure and business models that give rise to concerns regarding appropriateness for a public market. - Where the applicant holds a derivative or economic interest in a material part of its assets or business operations via potentially risky contractual arrangements with the owner of the assets or operations, rather than by owning them itself or through a subsidiary. - Whether to prescribe a minimum free float requirement.
+The LSE does not currently consider it appropriate to set a prescribed threshold for the size of free float or the number of shares in public hands, but is asking for views on this. - Extending to all applicants (or just to non-revenue generating companies) the current requirement that an investing company has to raise minimum funds by way of an equity fundraising on, or immediately before, admission.
 Although the LSE does not propose to introduce a minimum overall size of applicant requirement, it believes a minimum capital raising threshold would be beneficial as, if set at an appropriate level, it would require external investors, likely institutional investors, which should add extra scrutiny over the business proposition.
 The LSE also suggests that a minimum fundraising threshold could translate into better quality trading in the secondary market.